-52 Caltrans, "Transportation Concept Report: State Route 86 (District 8)" (https://bit.ly/2NDuF39)
+53 Caltrans, "Transportation Concept Report: State Route 86 (District 8)" (https://bit.ly/2NDuF39)

-Calexico West border crossing, extending north to El Centro and ultimately connecting with other UPRR tracks at Niland, heading north to Riverside County and southeast to Arizona (Sunset Line).
+Imperial County is also served by rail connections from Mexico, Riverside County, and Arizona.
+Commodity flows by rail account for about 3 percent of total commodity flows in the county.
+The Union Pacific Rail Road (UPRR) owns and operates a line originating at the Calexico West border crossing, extending north to El Centro and ultimately connecting with other UPRR tracks at Niland, heading north to Riverside County and southeast to Arizona (Sunset Line).
 UPRR also owns and operates the section between Plaster City and El Centro.
 That section is in service, and connects with other UPRR lines at El Centro.
 Finally, the Baja California Railroad (formerly known as Carrizo Gorge Railway) owns the rights to operate on a small section of tracks in the western portion of the county between the San Diego County line and Plaster City.
 This section of the rail line is currently closed for operations; however, there are potential operators and investors exploring opportunities to re-open the line for freight movement between the San Diego-Tijuana region to and through the Imperial-Mexicali region.

-After six years of planning and negotiating, officials in Imperial County eagerly await the reopening of the rail line referred to as the Desert Line, which Pacific Imperial Rail (PIR) began leasing from the San Diego Metropolitan Transit System (MTS) in 2012, in hopes of restoring the line so as to speed-up shipment of goods from maguiladoras in Mexicali to points through-out the United States.
-The project involves PIR, MTS, and Mexico-based Baja Rail, which will provide the train service.
+After six years of planning and negotiating, officials in Imperial County eagerly await the reopening of the rail line referred to as the Desert Line, which Baja Rail began leasing from the San Diego Metropolitan Transit System (MTS) in 2017, in hopes of restoring the line so as to speed-up shipment of goods from maguiladoras in Mexicali to points through-out the United States.
+The project involves MTS and Mexico-based Baja Rail, which will provide the train service.
 When ready, the line can accommodate trains with up to 30 cars that will travel from Tecate, Mexico to Coyote Wells in Imperial County.
-There, cars will be assembled into 100-car trains for delivery to the Union Pacific Railroad in nearby Plaster City.
+There, cars will be assembled into 100car trains for delivery to the Union Pacific Railroad in nearby Plaster City.
 To accommodate this activity, a new intermodal facility will be built in Coyote Wells by PIR.
 Needed repairs on the lines, including on its 17 tunnels and 57 bridges, is estimated to cost roughly \$60 million.
 Officials said if everything goes as planned, they expect to complete the project by 2020.
 The San Diego region and U.S.-Mexico binational economies lose a staggering \$6 billion annually due to long delays in getting trucks carrying freight - such as new automobiles - across the U.S. - Mexico land borders in San Diego, according to a study done by the San Diego Association of Governments.
-An operational Desert Line will ease congestion, reduce air pollution, promote commerce and create jobs.53
+An operational Desert Line will ease congestion, reduce air pollution, promote commerce and create jobs.54